JoeyHendricks/python-benchmark-harness/README.md

 ## Getting Started

-Getting started is easy after installing the package you can import the micro benchmarking object and **define a benchmark name** after that you can use the **run()** method to execute your benchmark on your creation and see if it is performing as expected.
+Getting started is straightforward after installing the package you can import the micro benchmarking object and **define a benchmark name** after that you can use the **run()** method to execute your benchmark on your creation and see if it is performing as expected.